keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ## `fprintf`

 `fprintf`, which in C stands for "file print formatted", is a more general function that takes an additional parameter.
-In C, it takes a file descriptor; in OCaml `Printf.fprintf` takes an output channel.
+In C it takes a file descriptor; in OCaml `Printf.fprintf` takes an output channel.

-However, `Format.fprintf` takes something called "pretty print formatter", which is an abstraction.
+In contrast, `Format.fprintf` takes something called "pretty print formatter", which is an abstraction.
 It is usually shortened to `ppf`.
-By selecting an implementation of it later we can print to a file or a buffer or something more exotic and custom.
+By selecting its implementation later, we can print to a file or a buffer or something more exotic and custom.

 Let's start our journey by making sure we imported the `printf` and `fprintf` functions from the right module: